-"For any of you who are parents or are thinking about becoming parents, let me just tell you right now that there are very few things you can do for your children that are better than paying for as much of their college education as you can afford," the "Mad Money" host said.
+"For any of you who are parents or are thinking of becoming parents, let me just tell you right now that there are very few things you can do for your kid's future that are better than paying for as much of their college education as you can afford," the "Mad Money" host said.

 In the hierarchy of needs, first comes saving for retirement.
 Then saving for college, even if your child is a toddler, Cramer said.

 The best way to save for college is with a 529 plan.
 Rules vary by state, but there are certain aspects that are standard across the country.

 There are two types of 529 plans: one uses the account to hedge against tuition inflation by buying tuition credits at today's prices that can be used in the future.
 However, that is not the type of plan that Cramer recommends.